gerpark/ftsim/docs/source/index.rst

-.. ftsim documentation master file, created by sphinx-quickstart on Sat Sep  4 11:32:51 2021.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Introduction to FtSim
+Introduction to FTSim
 =====================

-`FtSim` is now on `PYPI <https://pypi.org/project/ftsim/>`_ available and there is still a lot to do, but I think it runs stable under MS-Windows and linux, and probably also under MacOS.
+`FTSim` is now on `PYPI <https://pypi.org/project/ftsim/>`_ but there is still a lot to do.
+The program runs stable under MS-Windows and linux, and probably also under MacOS.

-Now what is it all about:
+What is it all about:

-This project simulates and visualizes the transport of loadunits in a simple warehouse environment.
+This program simulates and visualizes the transport of loadunits in a simple warehouse environment.
 These loadunits are called Transport Units, as the inventory is only imagined.
 Transport Units can be moved manually or automatically